Working safely in hot conditions

 • use appropriate protective clothing and equipment.

-Toolbox meetings and pre-start meetings present opportunities to reinforce the actions needed to avoid heat illness.
+Toolbox and pre-start meetings are key to reinforcing actions that prevent heat illness.

 Providing personal protective clothing